creationix/howtonode.org/articles/facebook-connect.markdown

 For Facebook integration you need to place these three files into your project folder:

-1. [facebook.js][] - plugin for the Express framework - to be placed in /lib
+1. [facebook.js][] - plugin for the Express framework—to be placed in /lib
 2. [jquery.facebook.js][] - a simple jQuery plugin to interface with the [Facebook JS library][] - to be placed in /public/javascripts
 3. [xd_receiver.htm][] - used by Facebook for opening up a [Cross-domain Communication Channel][] - to be placed in /public